filippo-fonseca/filippo-fonseca/README.md

 ### 👋 Hi there!
 I'm Filippo.

 🌳 Constantly growing.
-I'm a 14 year old Full-Stack / multi-disciplinary Engineer (software, electrical) and startup founder based in San Jose that seeks to build tools that help others grow with *true* value.
+I'm a 14 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder based in San Jose that seeks to build tools that help others grow with *true* value.

 - 🛠 CEO & Co-Founder @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
 - ✈️  Co-Founder & CTO @ [UpDrop](https://github.com/updrophq), last-mile item delivery powered by drone technology and deep learning & [Safe Labs](https://www.safelabs.app), a powerful tool for personal and community safety